Qalati Ghilji

 Qalat (Pashto (Note: /ps/), Dari (Note: /prs/): قلات), also known as Kalat, and historically referred to as Qalāti Khaljī, and Qalat-i Ghilzai, is a city in southern Afghanistan that serves as the capital of Zabul Province.
 It is linked by Highway 1 with Kandahar to the southwest and Ghazni to the northeast.
 The city had 5,462 dwellings in 2014, with an estimated population of approximately 49,158 people.
 Qalat is divided by at least 4 police districts (nahias) with land area of 4,820 hectares.

 Barren land is the dominant land use classification 59% of total land.
 While built-up land use only accounts for 19% of total land use, within that classification there is a large proportion of institutional land (33%).
 Qalat also has two distinct industrial areas in Districts 2 and 3.

+Qalat is historically associated with the Khalaj (later known as the Khalji or Ghilji) tribe, a Turkic group that settled in the region of present-day southern Afghanistan, including the areas around Qalat, Zabul, and Ghazni, during the early medieval period.
+From this region, the Khalji later migrated toward the Indian subcontinent, where they rose to political and military prominence.
+The city is homeland of Alauddin Khalji, a ruler of the Delhi Sultanate of Khalji origin and one of its most powerful and influential sultans, who ruled from 1296 to 1316.

 The Qalat Airport is located a couple of miles to north of the city.
 Next to the airport is the compound of the former Provincial Reconstruction Team Zabul, which was built by the United States.
 On 13 August 2021, the Taliban officially took control of Qalat, becoming the seventeenth provincial capital to be captured as part of the wider 2021 Taliban offensive.